monster-js/monster-js/docs/store/action-reducer.md

 # Action Reducers

-In this section, we will explain how to define, dispatch, and manage action reducers within the Weco JS Framework Store.
+In this section, we will explain how to define, dispatch, and manage action reducers within the Monster JS Framework Store.
 Action reducers are functions that modify the state of the store in response to dispatched actions.

 ## 1. Defining an Action Reducer